XvisionAS/FieldTwin-Integration-Demo/scripts/python/README.md

 * `get-staged-assets-of-category.py` - prints the list of staged assets in a subproject that have a particular asset category
-* `batch-modify-metadata-value.py` - changes the stored value of a particular metadata field on connections, staged assets, layers and wells in a subproject
+* `batch-modify-metadata-value.py` - changes the stored value of a particular metadata field on connections and staged assets in a subproject

 ## Installation